-Westpac seeks to ensure that it is adequately capitalised at all times, both on a stand-alone and Group basis.
-APRA applies a tiered approach to measuring Westpac's capital adequacy by assessing financial strength at three levels:
+Westpac seeks to ensure that it is adequately capitalised at all times.
+APRA applies a tiered approach to measuring Westpac's capital adequacy' by assessing financial strength at three levels:

 - Level 1, comprising Westpac Banking Corporation and its subsidiary entities that have been approved by APRA as being part of a single 'Extended Licensed Entity' (ELE) for the purposes of measuring capital adequacy; - Level 2, the consolidation of Westpac Banking Corporation and all its subsidiary entities except those entities specifically excluded by APRA regulations.
-The head of the level 2 group is Westpac Banking Corporation; and - Level 3, the consolidation of Westpac Banking Corporation and all its subsidiary entities.
+The head of the Level 2 group is Westpac Banking Corporation; - Level 3, the consolidation of Westpac Banking Corporation and all its subsidiary entities.